PrismarineJS/flying-squid/doc/api.md

 Returns player object with that username or, if no such player is on the server, null.

+#### serv.getNearby(loc)

+Returns array of players within loc. loc is a required paramater.
+The object contains:

+* world: World position is in
+* position: Center position
+* radius: Distance from position

 #### server.banUsername(username,reason,callback)

 Bans players given a username.
 Mainly used if player is not online, otherwise use `player.ban()`.